Lily3-2/Web-Design/README.md

 Hello fellow coders 👋

 This repository is my journey of Responsive Web Design through freeCodeCamp.
-I contains all the coding projects which integrates major concepts of HTML and CSS.
+It contains all the coding projects which integrates major concepts of HTML and CSS.